LongBu/AWS-SAP-C02-Study-Guide/README.md

   * Allow rules only

 ### NACL Groups:
-  * Stateless, thus a source port inbound will become the outbound port (or possibly take the defined port and respond via an ephemeral port)
+  * Stateless, thus a source port inbound will become the outbound port if enabled (or possibly take the defined port and respond via an ephemeral port \[1024-65535])
   * Great way of allowing/blocking IP addresses at the subnet level
   * Like a firewall controlling to/from subnet traffic
   * One NACL per subnet